Build the Habit

 Text automatically translated.
 See original text in Español

 Habit and learning also apply to concentration.
-We can learn to focus the mind when we want and to abstract ourselves from what is happening around us, to generate a state of full concentration.
+We can learn to focus the mind when we wish and to abstract ourselves from what is happening around us, to generate a state of full concentration.

-habito aprendizaje adaptacion concentration plasticidad
+habito aprendizaje adaptacion concentration plasticidad plasticidad-mental

 More information about habito at /blog/en/tags/3154.